LordOfTrident/scbl2/README.md

 	<br><br><br>
 </p>

 A simple, small coding language to be embedded with a C++ program.
+See SCBL Version 1 [here](https://github.com/LordOfTrident/scbl).
 This library has to be compiled as atleast C++17.

 ## Features
 - Functions (can be set at runtime)